aelmosalamy/ghpages-blog-source/content/pages/gallery.md

 Date: 29-05-2019 21:12
 Slug: gallery

-A growing gallery of artistic creations I make from time to time, Enjoy!
+A growing gallery of "artistic" creations I make from time to time, Enjoy!

 ---